UNMC_Acronym_Vert_sm_4c

 As part of the heme fellowship program, house officers will actively participate in conferences within the program and the department, as well as throughout the UNMC campus.

 The hematopathology fellows may attend the Resident Didactic Conferences when the topics are pertinent.
-We invite our nationally recognized faculty within our department and across campus, as well as guest speakers in pathology to share their knowledge and interact with our house officers.
-In addition heme fellows participate in interdisciplinary conferences such as Lymphoma and Bone Marrow conference.
+We invite our nationally recognized faculty within our department and across campus, as well as guest speakers in pathology, to share their knowledge and interact with our house officers.
+In addition, heme fellows participate in interdisciplinary conferences such as Lymphoma and Bone Marrow Conference.

-There are other interdisciplinary conferences that fellows can participate in such as Grand Rounds.
+There are other interdisciplinary conferences that fellows can participate in, such as Grand Rounds.

 Compensation and Benefits

 A full-time salary with excellent benefits will be provided.
-Salary and benefits will be commensurate with level of postgraduate training.
+Salary and benefits will be commensurate with the level of postgraduate training.

-• $1,000 professional development allowance per fellow for the support of academic books, board examinations and continuing education.
+• $1,000 professional development allowance per fellow for the support of academic books, board examinations and continuing education

 • Fellows are encouraged and supported by the department to present at scientific meetings.
 The department funds up to $2,500 in travel to professional meetings where the fellow presents their research.

-• Weekday lunch stipend of $10 per day.
+• Weekday lunch stipend of $10 per day

-• Convenient covered parking.
+• Convenient covered parking

-• House officer wellness lounge.
+• House officer wellness lounge

-• A UNMC identified lab coat and a set of black scrubs.
+• A UNMC identified lab coat and a set of black scrubs

-• Access to Immunoquery, ExpertPath and PathPrimer; ASCP-Rise study sets; WHO series; and Biorender.
+• Access to Immunoquery, ExpertPath and PathPrimer; ASCP-Rise study sets; WHO series; and Biorender

 Facility & Resources

 UNMC and Nebraska Medicine share a campus in central Omaha.
 More than 300 new cases of hematologic malignancy, as well as numerous benign disorders, are reviewed for the regional Nebraska Leukemia/Lymphoma Study Group each year.
 Most of these cases are handled according to a special protocol for obtaining tissue for immunologic, molecular and cytogenetic studies at the various contributing institutions, and then the tissues are shipped to UNMC for evaluation and classification.
-A detailed computerized clinical database is collected and maintained on each case for research purposes and all reports and representative slides are kept on each case in the Study Group Registry.
-Over 1,100 new patients per year, and over 23,000 total patients, are enrolled in the Registry.
-Approximately, 2,700 biopsies of lymph nodes and other tissues with hematologic disorders are reviewed each year, with 54,000 total biopsies in the registry.
+A detailed computerized clinical database is collected and maintained on each case for research purposes, and all reports and representative slides are kept on each case in the Study Group Registry.
+Over 1,100 new patients per year, and over 23,000 total patients, are enrolled in the registry.
+Approximately 2,700 biopsies of lymph nodes and other tissues with hematologic disorders are reviewed each year, with 54,000 total biopsies in the registry.
 An active bone marrow and peripheral blood stem cell transplantation program at UNMC (150 cases per year) provides additional interesting material for study.
 Approximately 1,200 bone marrow specimens from UNMC are examined yearly, in addition to outside consultations (400 per year).

 Apply

-We are accepting applications for the 2025-2026 & 2026-2027 academic years, application accepted until December 31, 2024.
+We are accepting applications for the 2025-2026 and 2026-2027 academic years.
+Applications will be accepted until Dec.
+31, 2024.

 Details on the match process are located here: Society for Hematopathology and The Match.
 Only trainees who are board eligible or certified in either or both anatomic and clinical pathology are accepted into the program.

 Applicants must submit a complete application package to Dani Blum.
-The application includes a Standardized CAP Fellowship Application Form, a curriculum vitae, a personal statement, United States Medical Licensing Examination summary sheet showing results (parts 1, 2 and 3), AP/CP board certification (if applicable), Dean's letter, Medical School Transcript, Medical school diploma and three letters of recommendation.
+The application includes a Standardized CAP Fellowship Application Form, a curriculum vitae, a personal statement, United States Medical Licensing Examination summary sheet showing results (parts 1, 2 and 3), AP/CP board certification (if applicable), dean's letter, medical school transcript, medical school diploma and three letters of recommendation.
 The personal statement should include a brief overview of the applicant's interests, related prior experiences, and long-term career goals.
 The three letters of recommendation should include one letter from the applicant's current program director, and two from other physicians who know the applicant well, preferably one hematopathologist.
 International medical graduates must also submit a copy of their valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate and be eligible for a J-1 visa, if necessary.

 Only complete applications are reviewed for possible interview.